shaunwang1350/NewtonRalphson/README.md

 * Jupyter Notebook

 ## Results
-The code produced the following dataframe with custome f(x) and f'(x):
+The code produced the following dataframe with custom f(x) and f'(x):

 ![image1](images/dataframe1.png)